Student Leadership

 Recent examples of student initiatives include:

-• Organizing an educational campaign to expand LGBTQ+ health care access.
+• Organizing an educational campaign to expand LGBTQ+ healthcare access.